 Best of Pinterest UK Interior Awards

-Pinterest is the social network of dreams for every interior design enthusiast, so the interior awards are one to watch, and last Tuesday the winners were announced!
+Pinterest is the social network of dreams for every interior design enthusiast, so the interior awards are one to watch, and here are last Tuesdays winners!

 After evaluating all the winners, the judges selected a common string of themes that Pinterest browsers consistently rate.
 It seems the UK is currently loving: the seventies.
 Bringing the outdoors indoors, shapes and sizes, eco-friendly DIY, an array of bold colours (steering clear of a theme) and minimalism.